zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 })
 ```

-As last route, every operation to database will be asynchronous, do we need to wait for action to finished then do `res.json
+As last route, every operation to database will be asynchronous, we need to wait for action to finished then do `res.json

 Now we can remove the old "database" by comment out the following line